Chiefbark/AEM-Docs/3_components/Readme.md

     </div>
 </div>
 ```
 Just a basic html structure with css classes and some `sly tags`.
 These sly tags are used to access the controller of our component and add some logic to our html, it is similar to jsp files.

+Here, the component access the input `text` with `properties.text`, but later on, in [my first component](#my-first-component) section, we will access it in another way from our controller.

 You can find a good documentation about these tags [here](https://github.com/adobe/htl-spec/blob/master/SPECIFICATION.md).